robotology/community/README.md

 <img align="left" width="250" height="250" src="./assets/icub-head.png">

-### This repository hosts Discussions and Q&A for whole Robotology!
+### This repository hosts Discussions and Q&A for the whole Robotology group!
 Use this place to connect with other members of our community.
 We hope that you:
 - Ask questions you’re wondering about.
 - Share ideas.
 - Engage with other community members.